-When stress and burnout persist despite appropriate support
+When stress and burnout persist despite your best efforts to manage them

-I work with individuals and organisations that remain operational but are beginning to be affected by sustained pressure, which is affecting their capacity, judgement, wellbeing, or performance.
+I work with individuals and organisations that remain operational but are beginning to feel the effects of sustained pressure on wellbeing, decision-making, performance and recovery.

 Burnout develops when ongoing demands consistently exceed what a person or system can realistically sustain, even with skill, commitment and effort.